Lemon Easter Lamb Cake (German Osterlamm)

 Image of Stephanie Wilson as a small child with her mother at an Easter Table.

-Since I was little, Easter cakes, Easter baskets, and Sunday dresses have been the all-important parts of the holiday.
+Since I was little, Easter cakes, baskets, and Sunday dresses have been some of the most meaningful parts of the holiday.

-This Lemon Easter Lamb Cake is easy and foolproof to make and fun to decorate.
+This Easter Lamb Cake is easy and nearly foolproof to make, and just as fun to decorate.

-If frosting cakes isn’t your thing, simply dust the cake with powdered sugar, as is traditional for Osterlamm, add a few Easter eggs and a pretty cake stand… and you have a cake worthy of Easter.
+If frosting isn't your thing, simply dust the cake with powdered sugar-as is traditional for Osterlamm-add a few Easter eggs and a pretty cake stand, and you have a centerpiece worthy of the holiday.

 Happy Easter, my friend!